dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 Subject: New Multi-Tenant PrivateLink Request
 - Type: Snowflake
 - SYSTEM$GET_PRIVATELINK_CONFIG output:
+- *Use privatelink-account-url or regionless-privatelink-account-url?:
 - dbt Cloud multi-tenant environment (US, EMEA, AU):
 ```
+_*By default dbt Cloud will be configured to use `privatelink-account-url` from the provided `SYSTEM$GET_PRIVATELINK_CONFIG` as the PrivateLink endpoint.
+At the request of the customer, `regionless-privatelink-account-url` can be used instead._

 dbt Labs will work on your behalf to complete the PrivateLink setup.
 Please allow 1-2 business days for this process to complete.
 Support will contact you when the endpoint is available.